drewber78/csc395-linux-1/w1-overview.md

 Essentially all of our interaction with Linux systems in this course will be through some form of command line interface (CLI) whether that is directly or via Ansible on another machine.
 Because of this, familiarity with and comfort using basic commands and CLI utilities is essential to your success.
-There are a varietly of resources related to learning these commands (some will be listed below) but we're going to establish a baseline with some of the most frequently used:
+There are a variety of resources related to learning these commands (some will be listed below) but we're going to establish a baseline with some of the most frequently used: